Im-Rises/cFloydWarshallParallel/README.md

 > A version of the Floyd-Warshall Parallel version also exist in the [oneFileVer/main.c](oneFileVer/main.c),
 > It is exactly the same code but in a single file (for more readability).

+> **Warning**
+> Be sure to set the working directory of your projet to the root.
+To correctely load the `program.cl` or simply change the path in your code.

 ## Algorithm

 The Floyd-Warshall algorithm is an algorithm for finding the shortest paths between all pairs of vertices in a weighted